SERCAL’s Leadership Team

 An interview with Alison Pollack, member of SERCAL's Leadership Team

-If you are going to CNGA’s Field Day on April 5, stop by our table and meet Alison!
-She’s a great addition to the team and is splitting time right now between the Diversity and Conference Committees.
+Alison is a great addition to our Leadership Team and is splitting time right now between the Diversity and Conference Committees.

 What is your occupation and who do you work for?
 First and foremost, I'm an educator and restoration practitioner doing my best to learn as much as I can about the world around me and share that knowledge with others!
 I'm a consultant (having recently left Point Blue Conservation Science) and currently teach in the Natural Resource Management program at Santa Rosa Junior College.